 If the outing poses a high risk based on a number of factors (below), testing may be appropriate.
 Ideally, wait at least 2-3 days following the outing to perform testing.
-Residents with this type of high-risk outing do not need to be placed under transmission-based precautions unless exposure is known or highly suspected as per PA-HAN 530.
+Transmission-based precautions should also be considered for residents with this type of high-risk outing upon return to the facility, and should always be implemented if exposure is known or highly suspected as per PA-HAN 530.
 Factors of a high-risk outing include:

-- d.
-Substantial community spread in the area(s) visited (≥10% county positivity rate) AND - e.
-A gathering of more than 10 people AND - o Failure of consistent universal masking for the duration of the outing OR - Failure of physical distancing from resident (for example, hugging or riding in a vehicle with unmasked persons).
+- a.
+Substantial community spread in the area(s) visited (≥10% county positivity rate) AND - b.
+A gathering of more than 10 people. - o Failure of consistent universal masking for the duration of the outing OR - Failure of physical distancing from resident (for example, hugging or riding in a vehicle with unmasked persons).